jdc-cunningham/freelancer-journal/README.md

 ### Problems

 The caret is problematic on the `contentEditable` specifically when the state updates/repaints the content, the caret position goes to the beginning most times.
-I think a different approach is to use no coupled-state-rendering where data is still maintained on change but not painted by state.
+I think a different approach is to use no coupled-state rendering where data is still maintained on change but not painted by state.

 The main issue is the range stuff and dom targets (nesting divs).